How to Plan a Trip to the Loire Valley!

 Chateau Amboise

-Top Loire Valley Trip-Planning Tips!
+Top Trip-Planning Tips for Loire Valley

-Overview of Loire Valley Chateaux
+Overview of Top Loire Valley Chateaux

-How to Plan a Visit to the Loire Valley!
+How to Plan a Visit to the Loire Valley

 • Chateau Pairing #2 = Chateau de Chaumont & Chateau de Blois.
-Chaumont is on my “MUST-SEE” list for the Loire Valley, & Chateau de Blois is located about 20 minutes away, right in the center of Blois.
+Chaumont is on my “MUST-SEE” list for the Loire Valley, & Chateau de Blois is located about 20 minutes away, right in the heart of Blois.

 • Chateau Pairing #3 = Chateau de Chenonceau & Chateau Royal d’Amboise.
 These two are just a few miles from each other, making them a perfect pairing.
-Amboise isn’t mentioned here ~ but a major reason to visit is to view Leonardo DaVinci’s tomb & final resting place.
+A major reason to visit Chateau d’Amboise is to view Leonardo Da Vinci’s tomb & final resting place.

-• Chateau Pairing #4 = Chateau de Villandry, & Chateau d’Usse.
-Both of these chateaux lie southwest of Tours, & Chateau d’Usse is rumored to be the inspiration for Sleeping Beauty!
+• Chateau Pairing #4 = Chateau de Villandry & Chateau d’Usse.
+Both of these chateaux lie southwest of Tours ~ & Chateau d’Usse is rumored to be the inspiration for Sleeping Beauty!

-My Favorite Hotel Near Chateau Villandry = Chateau de Rochecotte ($169+/night)
+My Favorite Hotel Near Chateau Villandry = Chateau de Rochecotte ($169+/night).

 • Best Chateaux in the Loire Valley & Where to Stay, Girl Who Travels the World, Chateau d'Usse